 Britain Yearly Meeting employs staff to carry out the centrally managed work of Quakers in Britain.
 Most of these jobs are located in the central offices, Friends House in London, unless otherwise stated.
 We aim to be an ethical employer, with a 1:4 ratio between our highest and our lowest paid staff.
 Britain Yearly Meeting is a Living Wage employer.

-- 35 per week
+- 28 per week

-- Full time - Permanent
+- Part time - Permanent

-- Friends House, London NW1
+- Friends House

 - Closing date:

 - 16 July (AM) and 18 July (AM) 2019

 Britain Yearly Meeting is the national organisation of Quakers in Britain.
 This new role is an exciting opportunity to lead the development of safeguarding for Quakers in Britain.